KonnorRogers/mrujs/README.md

 The goal of Mrujs is to be a drop-in replacement for UJS, but this is not possible in all cases.

+## Integrations

+Currently Mrujs is designed to work best with Turbolinks.
+Turbolinks is the current navigation adapter for Mrujs.
+In the future, there are plans to use regular navigation on the window and Turbo.
+Those have not been implemented yet but are on the roadmap.

+In addition, on unsuccessful form submissions, MorphDOM is used to morph responses from the server to provide a DOM diffed update page to display things like errors.

 ## Getting Started

 1. Install `mrujs`